PostState/Sputnik-App-Chain/README.md

 - Implementation of the functionality of other projects of the Cosmos Ecosystem under the hood of the Sputnik App

 ### 2025
-- Implementation of EVM networks in Sputnik App (Ethereum, Polygon, Optimis, Arbitrum, and others)
+- Implementation of EVM networks in Sputnik App (Ethereum, Polygon, Optimism, Arbitrum, and others)
 - Implementation of Solana in Sputnik App
 - Creating a provable staker profile to receive airdrops
 - Creating lists of verified stakers for airdrops